Connect with others who understand.

 • Invasion into other parts of the lung, chest wall, or surrounding organs

-There is no sign of cancer spread to neighboring lymph nodes or distant organs in the body.
+There’s no sign of cancer spread to neighboring lymph nodes or distant organs.

 Stage 3 NSCLC

-Within stage 3 of NSCLC, there are many different combinations of factors, such as:
+Within stage 3 of NSCLC, there are many combinations of factors, such as:

 • Tumor size